-- 1. Initialization issues - 2.
+- 1. Self check issues - 2.
 Triggering of faults

-The first class of issues are encountered during initial deployment of a Nuvation Energy BMS, particularly while attempting to exit Service Lockout.
-When this event occurs, an operator of the Operator Interface can open the Details|Safety accordion (Section 6.2.4).
-That screen presents a list of fault and warning triggers that may or may not be initialized.
-This section will provide details on why the faults/warnings could not be initialized.
-Once all faults/warnings have been initialized, Nuvation Energy BMS has been configured and installed as expected (i.e. all inputs are receiving data).
+The first class of issues are encountered during initial deployment of a Nuvation Energy BMS, particularly while attempting to power on the Battery Management System or exit Service Lockout.
+When this event occurs, an operator of the Operator Interface can open the Details > Safety accordion (Section 6.2.3, "Safety").
+That screen presents a list of faults and warnings that may be either clear or checking.
+When all faults/warnings are clear, the Battery Management System become operational.
+All faults/warnings that are in a checking state indicate that the Self Check operation is still executing.
+The data that is associated with that fault/warning is not being received.

+This section will provide details on why the faults/warnings are failing their self check.
+Once all faults/warnings are clear, Nuvation Energy BMS has been configured and installed as expected (i.e. all inputs are receiving data).
 When this occurs the software enters its operational mode.